Carlos Manzo: Security management

+Other areas management and popularity

+Manzo established six free municipal pharmacies, in which some provide services through an attention-module system.
+Along with the state government, the municipal administration invested MX$130 million in road construction and maintenance.

+His zero-tolerance strategy towards crime drew comparisons to Salvadoran president Nayib Bukele, even though he rejected the analogy.
 In a June 2025 Mitofsky poll assessing public perceptions of 150 mayors across the country, Manzo ranked 32nd in approval.
 Although he said that running for governor was not his priority, he was widely viewed as a potential contender in the 2027 state election.
+According to a Massive Caller poll released in September 2025, Manzo ranked third in voter preference.
+He criticized the result, noting that the firm had similarly placed him third in its polling during his mayoral nomination process.

 Assassination

 Plaza Mártires de Uruapan in 2020.
 Manzo was shot in the square.

-On 1 November 2025, Manzo attended the Festival de las Velas, a traditional candle-lit Day of the Dead celebration, in central Uruapan.
+On 1 November 2025, Manzo attended the Festival de las Velas, a traditional annual candle-lit Day of the Dead celebration, in central Uruapan.
 At approximately 8:10 p.m.
-CST (UTC−6), while he was with his family, observing the festival decorations and speaking with residents, Manzo was attacked and shot seven times.
-Three of the bullets struck him in the back and abdomen as he walked beside his son, the latter wound being the one that proved fatal.
+CST (UTC−6), while he was with his family observing the festival decorations and speaking with residents, Manzo was shot seven times.
+Three of the bullets struck him in the back and abdomen, with the latter wound proving fatal.
 He was pronounced dead at a local hospital.
 He was 40 years old.
 Víctor Hugo de la Cruz, a member of the Uruapan municipal council, and a bodyguard were also injured in the attack.

+Investigation

+Closed-circuit television footage of the assassination.
+Manzo (circled in blue) lies on the ground while his security forces restrain the assailant (circled in red).

 At a press conference the following day, federal public security secretary Omar García Harfuch reported that Manzo's assailant had been killed by the security forces and that two other arrests had been made.
 The weapon used in the attack, a 9mm Beretta pistol, was later linked to two other incidents that resulted in three deaths and two injuries.
 Harfuch also noted that Manzo had been under federal protection since December 2024 and that fourteen National Guard soldiers and two vehicles had been assigned to him in May 2025, to complement his security detail of trusted municipal police officers.